ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]TeamProjectPractice.md

 ### Exercise: Breaking a page into Components (15 minutes)

-Your team should choose a single YourShare page to work on together, breaking that page down into individual compoents.
+Your team should choose a single YourShare page to work on together, breaking that page down into individual components.
 For now y'all can work in a Markdown file instead of the Kanban cards to keep things quick.

 Create a Markdown document to be stored in your AppPrototype repo (within the YourShare folder).
 You can do this directly within GitHub itself using the 'Add File' button:
 ![image-20200711191232377](images/%5BENG2.6%5DTeamProjectPractice/image-20200711191232377.png)